Ivory Coast 2021/22 cocoa port arrivals down 12-13%, CCC director says | Headlines

 Ivory Coast 2021/22 cocoa port arrivals down 12-13%, CCC director says

-Cocoa arrivals at ports in top grower Ivory Coast are down between 12% and 13% from the same period last season, the director general of the Coffee and Cocoa Council (CCC) said on Wednesday.
+Cocoa arrivals at ports in top grower Ivory Coast are down between 12% and 13% from the same period last year and are likely to stay down for the rest of the season, the director general of the Coffee and Cocoa Council (CCC) said on Wednesday.
+Yves Brahima Kone, who leads the cocoa and coffee regulator, said the season's slow start would likely persist through March, with pods and flowers developing much slower than in previous years following a lacklustre rainy season.

-Also Read: GE and Junior Achievement Ivory Coast host 'Girls in STEM' event
+"December is usually the month when most of the cocoa is exported, but arrivals are down 12-13% compared to the same period last year," Kone said told Reuters.
+"The trend is not going to be reversed."
+Ivory Coast is currently in its main October-to-March cocoa crop season, the largest of the West African country's two annual harvests, and December is typically the highest-exporting month.

+But port arrival figures at the beginning of the month showed a 10% decline from the same period last season, and exporters estimated this week that production had declined around 8%, based on truck counts.
+More than a dozen farmers contacted by Reuters echoed Kone's pessimism, adding the trend would likely worsen as farmers scramble to sell as many beans as possible ahead of the Christmas holiday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)